 InvAct: View and Scene-invariant Atomic Action Learning from Videos

 Select a query clip below, and InvAct will fetch the most similar atomic-action videos from Ego-Exo4D validation set.
 Shuffle queries to see different queries.
+InvAct does not use text prompts at inference, they are only given here for visualization.

 Abstract